Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

 \subsection{Strong consistency theorems}

-We can now state our main results, which show the strong consistency of $\wh\cR_n$ when it is applied to the situation in which $x$ is a typical trajectory of fractional Brownian motion with possible drift.
-In the sequel, $W^H=(W^H_t)_{0\le t\le1}$ will denote a fractional Brownian motion with Hurst parameter $H$, defined on a given probability space $(\Om,\cF,\bP)$.
+We can now state our main results, which show the strong consistency of $\wh\cR_n$ when applied to a variety of rough stochastic volatility models.
+In the sequel, $W^H=(W^H_t)_{0\le t\le1}$ denotes a fractional Brownian motion with Hurst parameter $H$, defined on a given probability space $(\Om,\cF,\bP)$.